ashlink11/ashlink11-original-web-app-template/wiki/build_process.md

 I did not test to verify these were working by experimenting with older browser emulators, but since I barely had any website content at this point, I didn't think I could test effectively anyway.

+This section is meant to serve that I looked a little bit into babel as a compiler, but must learn more.

 ### Add Parcel CLI